tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 1. Modules are idempotent - they skip if already installed
 2. To force reconfiguration, manually uninstall the component first
-3. Check the specific module logs for what was detected
+3. Check the specific script file in `scripts/` directory for what was detected
+4. Review the workflow logs for specific detection logic

 ### Credential Retrieval Failed